 Each student will be assigned to lead the discussion for one or more papers.
-During this paper discussion, the student should try not to just go through the paper in order.
-The goal is to focus the discussion on an alternative points of view point, discussion topics that arise from the paper.
+During this paper discussion, the discussion leader should try not to just go through the paper in order.
+The goal is to focus the discussion on alternative points of view and discussion topics that arise from the paper.
 Discussion leaders for each assignment can be found here.

 - CLASS PARTICIPATION (20%)

-Students are expected to actively participate in the class discussions, and answer questions posed by the instructors on the day of lectures.
+Students are expected to actively participate in the class discussions, and answer questions posed by the instructor on the day of lectures.

 At the end of the semester, each student will give a short presentation on a topic of their choice that is related to one of the course topics covered earlier in the semester.
 The topic may be related to their research and must be approved by instructor prior to specified syllabus date.

 The rules for the presentations are as follows:

 - Each presentation will be limited to 15 minutes with 3 minutes allotted for questions.
 The format of the presentation (i.e., slides, chalk talk, podcast, video, etc) is up to the presenter and use of the Brown Multimedia Labs are encouraged.

 - During each presentation, each student will be expected to identify and record the flaw from each presentation as well as the flaw introduced into their presentation.
 This is not a collaborative exercise!

-- Each student must ask at least one critical question for each presentation day.
+- Each student must ask at least one critical question for each full presentation day.

 - OTHER GUIDELINES

 Where not specifically prohibited above, students may work and collaborate on their assignments.
-However, all students must hand in own work – distinct from and independent of another classmates’ work.
+However, all students must hand in own work – distinct from and independent of classmates’ work.
 If a student does work collaboratively, the student must provide the list of names of the people that he/she worked with on their assignment.
 If you know you are going to miss an assignment deadline and believe you should not be penalized, you must contact me prior to the assignment deadline.